 On October 16, 2015, the world lost a great man who touched the lives of so many.
 Bill was an incredible teacher, mentor, and friend.

-Bill Male grew up in Los Angeles but has called San Diego home for many years.
+Bill Male grew up in Los Angeles but called San Diego home for over 50 years.
 He taught in San Diego schools in subjects ranging from drama to English to psychology to video production.
 He also headed the Mira Mesa High School Diploma Program, an alternative education program, for ten years.
 When Bill retired after teaching for 40 years, he continued to have an interest in helping young people to fulfill their passions and dreams.
 As a result, he founded the William Male Foundation to provide assistance to individuals in their creative pursuits.
 He wanted to focus specifically on the arts, because people who are interested in pursuing the arts don’t always go to the university and don’t often have a lot of scholarships and fellowships available to them.
 He wanted to give them a means to pursue that non-traditional path.
-He has enjoyed keeping up with past recipients and seeing where their path leads them.
+He greatly enjoyed keeping up with past recipients and seeing where their path led them.

 Mylinh is an attorney by day and a lover of literature and the arts by night.
 Many years ago, when she studied abroad in Europe, she saw Picasso’s Guernica and understood the power of art to touch us and to teach us about our history and the human experience.
 She loves that a work of art can be so thought-provoking, and she believes the arts is an important part of our education and culture.

 Bridget Fogarty Gramme